microsoft/AIforEarthDataSets/data/sentinel-2.md

 Metadata files follow the [Sentinel-2 L2A product specification](https://sentinel.esa.int/documents/247904/685211/Sentinel-2-Products-Specification-Document); see the specification for complete documentation of both data and metadata.

-This section will provide a short overview of the relevant folders and files within each scene folder.
+This section will provide a short summary of each file within each scene folder.
 It looks like a lot, but most use cases only require the image files described above.
 Some use cases may require the following files as well:

 * `manifest.safe`: index file listing all files in this scene and their checksums... basically the machine-readable version of this section of the documentation.